 The experimental results of the proposed method compared to VTM-4.0 anchor are summarized in Table 2 and Table 3.
 Table 2 shows the experimental result of the proposed method where MaxCclmRestrictionArea is equal to 8.
 And, Table 3 shows the experimental result the proposed method where MaxCclmRestrictionArea is equal to 4.
 And, the detailed results for tests can be found in accompanied Excel files.

-In the case of MaxCclmRestrictionArea equal to 8, the proposed method shows 0.01%/0.27%/0.27%, 0.xx%/0.xx%/0.xx%, and 0.xx%/0.xx%/0.xx% BD-rate impact on Y/Cb/Cr components for AI, RA, and LDB cases, respectively, as shown in Table 2.
+In the case of MaxCclmRestrictionArea equal to 8, the proposed method shows 0.01%/0.27%/0.27%, 0.00%/0.40%/0.41%, and -0.01%/0.29%/0.09% BD-rate impact on Y/Cb/Cr components for AI, RA, and LDB cases, respectively, as shown in Table 2.

 Table 2.
 Experimental result of the test 1 (MaxCclmRestrictionArea = 8)